Metformin: Effect, Side Effects & Avoiding Diarrhoea

-Metformin is the most widely prescribed antidiabetic medication worldwide and has been in clinical use for over 60 years.
-It is the cornerstone of type 2 diabetes treatment: inexpensive, extensively studied, weight-neutral, and without hypoglycaemia risk as monotherapy.
-It has one important pharmacological feature: it is not metabolised in the liver but excreted unchanged by the kidneys — which becomes clinically relevant in renal impairment.
+Metformin is the most prescribed antidiabetic worldwide and has been in clinical use for over 60 years.
+It is the foundation of type 2 diabetes therapy: cheap, well studied, weight-neutral, and without a hypoglycaemia risk as monotherapy.
+It has one important pharmacological peculiarity: it is not broken down in the liver but excreted unchanged via the kidneys – which becomes clinically relevant with kidney function disorders.

 PropertyDetails